 I am grateful to my father for naming the disease and leading the way into AA.
 My mother helped me face up and begin to work the Steps when she told me, “Many of your problems may have my name on them, but the solutions all have your name.”
 She was right.
 She may have hurt me, but she couldn’t give me what I needed, which was self-esteem.
 I felt I was less valuable than other people.
 To regain my sense of self, I had to accept help from my Higher Power, call other people, and work the Steps.
 Today my anger and rage are melting into grace and human dignity.
 I have completed college and started graduate school.
 Today I know I am a valuable person, and when I forget it, I know that in Al-Anon I will find people who will remind me until I can remember again.

 Though we all are recovering, heaven hasn’t arrived and we still have to work at peace of mind, day by day, here on earth.
 My family is still my greatest challenge to working the program.
 One night on the way to an Al-Anon meeting, my sister-in-law said, “Do you realize we have twenty-three years of recovery in this car?”
 “Wow!”
 I replied, “Just think how much we’d have if the whole family was here.”
 “About two minutes!” quipped my brother.

 We all laughed, and we keep trying, one day at a time.
-Life in recovery has had some big challenges a divorce, the foreclosure on our house, my son deciding to live with his dad yet the God of my understanding has helped me through them.
+Life in recovery has had some big challenges; a divorce, the foreclosure on our house, my son deciding to live with his dad, yet the God of my understanding has helped me through them.
 The people in Al-Anon have held me up.
-Recently I heard someone say, “Gods will never take me where His love cannot protect me.”
+Recently I heard someone say, “Gods will never takes me where His love cannot protect me.”
 I use this saying daily to remind me that all I have to do is rise each morning and step out in faith.
-So far it’s worked.
+So far its worked.